Personal finance -

 One of the most common questions is how to be as tax efficient with a bonus as possible.
 But it is also worth thinking about longer term planning, and actually enjoying it.

 A mistake we see people making is not taking advice about their bonus.
-This could result in choosing a risky investment or over contributing to your pension and missing out on tax relief.
+This could result in choosing a risky investment or over-contributing to your pension and missing out on tax relief, for example.

-1. Invest it – pensions, ISAs, and more
+1. Invest your bonus – in a pension, an ISA, and more

 Investing a bonus presents some of the most effective ways to reduce your tax burden:

-- Maximise pension contributions: If you pay your bonus into a pension, you should receive income tax relief.
+• Maximise pension contributions: If you pay your bonus into a pension, you should receive income tax relief.
 If you can do so via salary sacrifice, you could save National Insurance on it too.
 Check with your employer to see if they offer a bonus sacrifice scheme.
-Along with saving tax on the bonus, putting it into a pension may lower your total salary, which could keep you under certain tax thresholds and allow you to retain child benefit tax relief.
-Of course, you won’t be able to access your pension until you are 55 (rising to 57 from 2028) but your money should grow while it is locked away.
-You do need to be aware of exceeding the limit on your pension allowance, although you may be able to carry forward unused allowances from years when you didn’t use it in full.
-If a bonus is likely to exceed your pension limit, there are other tax-efficient options, including…
+Along with saving tax on the bonus, putting it into a pension may lower your total salary, which could keep you under certain tax thresholds and allow you to retain child benefit tax relief (if this is relevant to you).
+Although be aware that salary sacrifice reduces your gross income, which can impact other areas of your finances.
+You will not be able to access your pension until you are 55 (rising to 57 from 2028), but your money should grow while it is locked away.
+You do need to be aware of exceeding the limit on your pension allowance, although you may be able to carry forward unused allowances from previous years.

-- ISAs: Individual Savings Accounts (ISAs) offer tax-free growth on investments.
-The annual ISA allowance is £20,000, although if you do put some or all of your bonus in an ISA, it would be going in after you’ve already paid income tax and National Insurance.
+• ISAs: Individual Savings Accounts (ISAs) offer tax-free growth on investments.
+The annual ISA allowance is £20,000, although if you do put some or all of your bonus in an ISA, it would be going in after you have already paid income tax and National Insurance.

-- GIA: If you have already utilised your ISA allowance, you can invest in companies and funds with a General Investment Account.
+• GIA: If you have already utilised your ISA allowance, you can invest in companies and funds with a General Investment Account (GIA).
 If you do make withdrawals, you may have to pay capital gains tax.

 2. Debt repayment